apache/spark/docs/sql-data-sources-state.md

 You can simply query about the schema in prior to know the schema of the state to craft the query you want to run with state data.

+In some cases, the schema of state is changed on compatible way.
+The changes of column name or the nullability from non-nullable to nullable are compatible for state and allowed from Spark.
+(Spark may change the schema of state via compatible way across versions.)
+For such case, the inferred schema may not reflect the latest schema of state, though the difference is only the name or nullability.
+You can simply use projection to correct, or provide the schema explicitly.

-You may want to provide the schema explicitly for some extreme cases, like schema information is not available in checkpoint location.
+You may want to provide the schema explicitly via `.schema(manualSchema)` for some extreme cases, like schema information is not available in checkpoint location.
 Possible cases: Spark failed to write the information, or the query was only run from Spark prior to 3.1.

 State data source supports the following case-insensitive options on reading: